 A Valid E-mail address-All correspondence, reminders, news, and acceptance decision will be communicated through the e-mail address you provide

-On the day of the exam, you must bring a COPY of your CST scores and your most current report card if you did not upload them at registration
+On the day of the exam, you should bring a COPY of your CAASPP scores and your most current report card if you did not upload them at registration

 Picture ID (school or passport).

 The final exam date is January 25th, 2020.
-An e-mail with instructions for the exam will be sent by Thursday, 1/9/20 to all registrants for the 1/9/20 date and 1/23/20 for the 1/25/20 date.
 Check-in at 7:00am, test from 7:45am-11:30am.
 Bring extra pens and #2 pencils.
-No MP3 players or cell phones allowed in the testing room.
+No cell phones or smartwatches are allowed in the testing room.
 After submitting your application you will receive a confirmation e-mail to verify that your application has been properly submitted.
 If you have any questions use the following link: firstname.lastname@example.org

 The testing is from 7:15 – 11:30 a.m. on Saturday, January 11th and January 25th, 2020.
 There will be no other test dates offered.
 You should come with your parent and must bring a photo identification of yourself (passport or school ID), a copy of your current report card (see below), a snack (optional), and white-out (optional), Black pens and sharpened #2 pencils.
 Calculators may not be used on the exam.
 No outside materials will be permitted in the testing room; therefore, you should leave backpacks and schoolwork at home.
 Sign in on the day of testing to verify the registration information.

 The examination will assess you in the areas of English and mathematics.
 You may test in only one examination session.
 There will be no make-up tests.
 The format of the multiple-choice test is similar to that of the SAT I Math and Critical Reasoning exam.
 If you are currently in Algebra, you will take an exam primarily Algebra based.
 If you are in Geometry, you will take an exam primarily Geometry based.
 Both exams will also cover: real numbers, equation solving, graphs and linear equations, and inequalities.
 In addition to taking the multiple-choice test, you will be required to write a multi-paragraph essay in response to a literature-based prompt.
 Download a PDF that contains the rubric used for scoring, a past prompt, and 5 scored essays.
-English Testing: writing, reading comprehension, and verbal reasoning skills.
+English Testing: Essay.

 Open this diagram to see the sequencing of math courses at Sunny Hills and requirements for entrance.